bluepal-nipun-marwaha/test-simple-repo-docs/docs/calculator_documentation.md

 1. Run the application
 2. Select an operation from the menu (1-9)
 3. Enter the required numbers when prompted
+   - For factorial (option 6) the application expects an integer input
+   - For other arithmetic options, it accepts floating-point numbers
 4. View the result
 5. Optionally view or clear calculation history
 6. Exit when finished